A Kolmogorov-Arnold Neural Model for Cascading Extremes: Appendix

-{ \textbf{Acknowledgements}~We thank members of GAIL (UoE Generative AI Lab), ECFI (Edinburgh Centre for Financial Innovations), as well of \text{GLE$^2$N} (The Glasgow--Edinburgh Extremes Network) for insightful discussions and feedback.
-MdC is partially supported by the Royal Society of Edinburgh and by Abrdn via the UoE Centre for Investing Innovation.
-Finally, funding from Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia under grants https://doi.org/10.54499/UIDB/04106/2020 and https://doi.org/10.54499/UIDP/04106/2020 is gratefully acknowledged.
+{ \textbf{Acknowledgements}~We thank the Editor, Associate Editor, and two reviewers for their valuable feedback.} We thank Johnny Myung Won Lee and participants of GAME 2025 (Generative AI Modeling for Extreme Events) for insightful discussions.
+Finally, we thank members of GAIL (UoE Generative AI Lab), ECFI (Edinburgh Centre for Financial Innovations), and of \text{GLE$^2$N} (The Glasgow--Edinburgh Extremes Network) for constructive comments and feedback. {} MdC is partially supported by the Royal Society of Edinburgh, Leverhulme Trust, and by Aberdeen Investments via the UoE Centre for Investing Innovation.
+Finally, funding from Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (under grants UID/4106/2025 and UID/PRR/4106/2025) is gratefully acknowledged.

 \textbf{Conflicts of interest}~The authors declare that they have no conflict of interest. \textbf{Data availability statement}~The datasets are available from the authors and will be included in the \textsf{R} package \texttt{DATAstudio} upon the acceptance of this paper (\url{https://cran.r-project.org/web/packages/DATAstudio/}). \textbf{Software}~Codes are publicly available from Github (\url{https://edin.ac/4gJxP2U}). }